microsoft/fabricrealtimelab/modules/module05a.md

 ![Copy KQL Query](../images/module05/pipeline-copykql-stockprices.png)

-You can click the *Preview* button next to the query to verify data is returned.
+You can click the *Preview data* button next to the query to verify data is returned.
 A window will open where you can specify a watermark -- enter a recent date such as *2023-12-01*.

 Switch to the *Destination* tab on the copy activity.

-* Destination: On the destination tab, set the destination to the StocksDW warehouse, and select the stg.StocksPrices table.
-Under the Advanced section, enter the following SQL script to truncate the table before loading the staging table:
+* Destination: On the destination tab, set the destination to the *StocksDW* warehouse, and select the *stg.StocksPrices* table.
+Under the *Advanced* section, enter the following SQL script to truncate the table before loading the staging table:

 ```sql
 delete stg.StocksPrices
 ```

+This step first truncates old data from the staging table, and then copies the data from the KQL table, selecting data from the last watermark and inserting it into the staging table.
+Using a watermark is important to avoid processing the entire table; additionally, KQL queries have a maximum rowcount of 500,000 rows.
+Given the current rate of data ingested, this equates to about 3/4 of one day.

 ![Copy KQL](../images/module05/pipeline-copykql.png)

-Next, add a Lookup Activity to the ForEach activity named Get New Watermark.
+Next, add a Lookup Activity to the ForEach activity named *Get New Watermark*.
 On the Settings tab, select the data warehouse and use the following query:

 ```sql
 @concat('Select Max(timestamp) as WaterMark from stg.', item().ObjectName)
 ```

-Add a new Stored Procedure activity after the Get New Watermark activity, with the name Update WaterMark.
+Add a new Stored Procedure activity after the *Get New Watermark* activity, with the name *Update WaterMark*.
 Configure the activity as follows:

 * Name: Update WaterMark
 * Source: StocksDW